 Customer service: Evaluating insurer quality in service and claims

 The third and final step in grading Montana's various motorcycle insurance options was to evaluate each one's track record in customer satisfaction.
-For this, we relied on three different metrics.
+For this, we relied on two different metrics.

 Montana motorcycle insurance: Costs by city

 Like cars, motorcycles can cost different amounts to insure in different locations.
-For example, areas with more traffic or a higher rate of collisions may pay more for similar coverage.
-To see how this works in Montana, we grouped our quote data according to the city that each quoted address belonged to.
+For example, areas with more traffic or a higher rate of collisions may have higher costs for similar coverage.
+To see how this works in Montana, we organized our quote data by city.

-As it turned out, Montana's motorcycle insurance costs don't vary nearly as much as we've seen in other states.
-In each of the state's largest cities, the average annual premium we recorded was within 5% of Montana's overall average.
-This suggests that your personal details—age, riding experience, make and model—will affect your final rate much more than your address.
+As it turns out, Montana's motorcycle insurance costs don't vary nearly as much as we've seen in other states.
+In each of the state's largest cities, the average annual premium we recorded was within 2% of Montana's overall average.
+This suggests that your personal details — age, riding experience, make and model — will affect your final rate much more than your address.

 Montana motorcycle insurance requirements